 View or download a copy of the Blueprint for Reform: The Reauthorization of the Elementary and Secondary Education Act (pdf).

 Major Survey Features

 The CSPS has many desirable attributes:

-- CSPS content is integrated with most of the topics covered in the CHKS and CSCS, allowing a comparison of factors from the perspective of students, staff, and parents.
+- CSPS content is integrated with most of the topics covered in the CHKS and CSSS, allowing a comparison of factors from the perspective of students, staff, and parents.

 - The survey is attractively short in length while still addressing core school quality factors.

 - The CSPS is completely anonymous; individual parent responses can never be traced back to respondents.

 - The survey addresses equity, bias, and cultural responsiveness, and a special report displaying these findings by racial/ethnic groups can be ordered at no additional cost.